oasis-tcs/openc2-jadn-im/imjadn-v1.0-cn02.md

 Modeling in the conceptual \> logical \> physical sense is a top-down process starting with goals and ending with a physical data model.
 But in practice "data modeling" is often a bottom-up exercise that begins with a collection of desired data instances and ends with a concrete schema.
-That bottm-up process could be called data-centric design, in contrast with information-centric design which begins with a set of types that reflect purpose rather than syntax.
+That bottom-up process could be called data-centric design, in contrast with information-centric design which begins with a set of types that reflect purpose rather than syntax.
 An information-centric design approach integrates that creates conceptual and logical models can readily be connected with a data-centric design, allowing bottom-up and top-down approaches to meet in the middle.